-The procedures described in this Handbook are not intended to mimic legal proceeding but to advance the educational mission of the College.
-Formal rules of evidence and procedure used by the legal system do not apply to student conduct proceedings at Edgewood College.
+The procedures described in this Handbook are not intended to mimic legal proceeding but to advance the educational mission of the University.
+Formal rules of evidence and procedure used by the legal system do not apply to student conduct proceedings at Edgewood University.

-Incident reports or other complaints alleging violations of College policies will be referred to the Director of Community Standards and Student Wellbeing, or designee, who will conduct a preliminary review of the facts of the case to determine whether sufficient evidence exists to warrant moving the case forward in the student conduct process.
+Incident reports or other complaints alleging violations of University policies will be referred to the Director of Community Standards and Student Wellbeing, or designee, who will conduct a preliminary review of the facts of the case to determine whether sufficient evidence exists to warrant moving the case forward in the student conduct process.
 Upon determination that sufficient evidence does exist to move forward with a student conduct process, the Director of Community Standards and Student Wellbeing will refer the case to a Student Conduct Officer for a Student Conduct Conference.
-The respondent will be sent a letter to their College email notifying them of the date, time, and location of their Conference, along with information about the specific policy(ies) they allegedly violated.
+The respondent will be sent a letter to their University email notifying them of the date, time, and location of their Conference, along with information about the specific alleged policy violations.